Vaguery/req-language/README.md

 ## items "addressing" one another

+Because I'm not a Computer Sciencer, I'm going to use the word "address" when speaking of what one token does to another in the `ReQ` language.
+This is something like "being compatible", and something like "being an argument for" and something like "recognizing", but to be honest I don't have a good word for the concept as sketched.
+Also I would be happy to accept improvements and suggestions.

+The basic concept is this: Functions in `ReQ` all happen by incremental partial application.
+That is, in the course of running through an interpreter cycle, it may be that a literal "bumps into" an instruction for which it can be an argument, or an instruction "bumps into" a literal that can be one of its arguments.
+When that happens, they _get together_ and form a _clojure_ or _literal result_, depending on the nature of the instruction or function at hand.

+The order of "bumping into one another" is rather simple: the popped item "in the hot seat" of the `ReQ` interpreter _addresses_ the top item on the queue first, and then if that doesn't spark a response the top item is allowed to _address_ the popped item.
+So for example if the popped item is `3` and the top item is `<`, the number _addresses_ the instruction first (but that's not a compatible composition), so then the instruction _addresses_ the number, which does work out.
+The resulting closure, which I will sketch something like `3<«num»->«bool»` here, is pushed back on to the tail of the queue.

+I haven't settled on an order for filling in the arguments of a closure yet, but so far I've been sort of "preserving the way it looks in the visualizations I've been drawing."
+In future, it may change to be left-to-right order or something like that.

+### Some examples

 - a number addresses certain functions and produces a partial or complete result
   - `77`∘`+` -> `77+«num»->«num»`
   - `77`∘`neg` -> `-77`